Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory

 then $ M(X,x) = M^s(X,x). $ In particular, if $ \rk(x) = 1, $ then $ M(X,x) = M^s(X,x). $ \end{rmk} \begin{rmk} In general, we expect the moduli space $ M(X,x) $ or $ M^s(X,x) $ to consist of singular connected components of various dimensions even if $ X $ is a smooth projective variety.
 The situation is much better when $ X $ has nice geometric properties, for example, when $ X $ is a $ K3 $ surface. \end{rmk} Consider a $ K3 $ surface $ X $.
 Since the Mukai vector map $ v: N(X) \to R(X) $ is an isomorphism of abelian groups, fixing an element $ x $ in $ N(X) $ is the same as fixing a vector $ v $ in $ R(X) $ for moduli spaces of stable sheaves on $ X $.
 Recall a few notions. \begin{defn} A vector $ v $ in $ R(X) $ is \tb{primitive} if it is not a multiple of another vector $ w $ in $ R(X) $.
 An element $ x $ in $ N(X) $ is said to be primitive if it is not a multiple of another element $ y $ in $ N(X). $ \end{defn} \begin{defn} The \tb{ample cone} of $ X $ is a convex cone defined by

-\end{defn} It's shown in \cite{yoshioka1994chamber} that a vector $ v $ in $ R(X) $ determines a countable locally finite set of hyperplanes in $ \Amp(X) $, which are called \tb{$ v $-walls}. \begin{defn} Let $ x $ be an element in $ N(X) $ with Mukai vector $ v $ in $ R(X). $ An ample line bundle $ H $ on $ X $ is said to be \tb{$ x $-generic}, or \tb{$ v $-generic}, if the divisor class $ h = c_1(H) \in \Amp(X) $ does not lie on any of the $ v $-walls. \end{defn}
+\end{defn} It's shown in \cite{yoshioka1996chamber} that an element $ x $ in $ N(X) $ or equivalently, its Mukai vector in $ R(X) $ determines a countable locally finite set of hyperplanes in $ \Amp(X) $, the ample cone of $ X, $ which are called \emph{walls}.
+We will call them \emph{$ x $-walls} to emphasize their dependence on the element $ x $. \begin{defn} Let $ x $ be an element in $ N(X) $.
+An ample line bundle $ H $ on $ X $ is said to be \emph{$ x $-generic}, if the divisor class $ h = c_1(H) \in \Amp(X) $ does not lie on any of the $ x $-walls. \end{defn}